Armstrm6/DesktopApplicationTemplate/README.md

 ```

 ## Execute unit tests

+> **Note:** Codex cannot run WPF tests in the container environment.
+Collaborators on Windows should execute the command below and share the outcome.

 Use `dotnet test` to run the xUnit tests.
 The repository includes a
 `tests.runsettings` file that ensures the entire test suite runs even